moha-02/3_01_ASSI_review/README.md

 - Intersect: Set operation that returns the rows that come from two query expressions .
 -
 ~~~
-The INTERSECT operator takes precedence over the UNION and EXCEPT operators when a combination of operators is used in the same query.
-Due to that this query evaluates  the intersection of T2 and T3, and then joins the result with T1:
+The INTERSECT operator takes precedence over the UNION and EXCEPT operators when a combination of operators is used in the same query:

-select * from t1
-union
-select * from t2
-intersect
-select * from t3
-order by c1;
+This query evaluates  the intersection of eats  and person, and then joins the result with sales.
+It will return the name of the persons and the products.

+SELECT name FROM eats
+INTERSECT
+SELECT name FROM person
+UNION
+SELECT product FROM sales;

+This oder query evaluates  the intersection of eats  and sales, and then joins the result with persona.
+It will return only the name of the persons from persona, since there is no common column between the tables eats and sales.

+SELECT name FROM eats
+INTERSECT
+SELECT total FROM sales
+UNION
+SELECT name FROM person;
 ~~~